TheGreatFable/AboutAliYazbek/index.md

 ## Summary

-Ali Yazbek is a multicultural businessman and financier.
-He is also an independent researcher and IT consultant.
-He is a highly qualified specialist with impressive diplomatic, strategic, and administrative expertise.
+Ali Yazbek is a multicultural entrepreneur, financier, and IT specialist.
+He is a highly qualified individual with impressive diplomatic, strategic, and administrative expertise.

-He graduated from Kingston Business School in London.
-Then, he pursued an MBA from Sagesse University and a MIAGE degree from the University of Bordeaux.

-He is well-versed in all aspects of enterprise systems, international commercial law, marketing, investments, and financial services areas.
+He is well-versed in all aspects of enterprise systems, international commercial laws, marketing, investments, and financial services areas.

 His main specialities are:
 -	Financial Risk Assessment
 -	Database System Administration
 -	Business Intelligence Analysis
--	Research & Development
--	Operations Management
 -	Corporate Strategy Consulting
 -	Portfolio Optimization
 -	Information Technology Management

-Mr. Yazbek is passionate about improving clients' financial well-being with offers, products, and services they adore.
+Mr. Ali is passionate about improving clients' financial well-being with offers, products, and services they adore.

 ## Eduction